MikeHopley/ftl-ships-strategy/index.md

 Buffed FTL Recharge Booster + engines-4 let you run **fast**.
 Piloting-2 also helps.
 You can reliably dive in sector 1, or even double-dive; ASBs will rarely hit before you can escape, and the Breach Bomb helps take the sting out of Rebel Elite weapons.

 Weapons are weak, but effective for crew kills.
 Destroying O2 and scoring breaches drains oxygen fast, and the Breach Bomb deals 30 crew damage.
 Breaches attract a second crew once repaired, giving a chance to hurt two crew with one laser or bomb.
 When the enemy has spare hull, try to get breaches from the Hull Laser instead (saving bombs).
-On the other hand, it's worth spending bombs on scary enemy weapons.
+On the other hand, it’s worth spending bombs on scary enemy weapons.
 Sometimes you can use the Breach Bomb for early skill-farming against automated ships (permanently disabling a weapon).

 Fast running means you can delay shields-3, and maybe even shields-4, in the hope of finding a good weapon.
 But remember shields-4 also helps you fish for more crew kills!
 Mind control is particularly good early on, as it complements your crew-killing play.

-Even though you have a Slug now, it's still probably better to leave the Lanius in piloting.
+Even though you have a Slug now, it’s still probably better to leave the Lanius in piloting.

 Avoid selling the Recharge Booster!
-It's a good economic augment that also makes you safer.
-At 35 scrap it's often worth buying; you can think of it as "budget Long-Ranged Scanners".
+It’s a good economic augment that also makes you safer.
+At 35 scrap it’s often worth buying; you can think of it as "budget Long-Ranged Scanners".

 The Breach Bomb can disable defence drones, letting you sneak hacking past them.
 Bear this in mind for the flagship.
 Flagship drone slots have been rearranged so that the defence drone goes down first.